History of Gibraltar

-Spain tried to regain control of Gibraltar, which Britain had declared a Crown colony, through military, diplomatic and economic pressure.
-Gibraltar was besieged and heavily bombarded during three wars between Britain and Spain but the attacks were repulsed on each occasion.
+Spain attempted to regain control of Gibraltar, which Britain had declared a Crown colony, through military, diplomatic and economic pressure.
+Gibraltar was besieged and heavily bombarded during three wars between Britain and Spain, but the attacks were repulsed on each occasion.
 By the end of the last siege, in the late 18th century, Gibraltar had faced fourteen sieges in 500 years.
-In the years after Trafalgar, Gibraltar became a major base in the Peninsular War.
+In the years after the Battle of Trafalgar, Gibraltar became a major base in the Peninsular War.
 The colony grew rapidly during the 19th and early 20th centuries, becoming a key British possession in the Mediterranean.
 It was a key stopping point for vessels en route to India via the Suez Canal.
 A large British naval base was constructed there at great expense at the end of the 19th century and became the backbone of Gibraltar's economy.
 British control of Gibraltar enabled the Allies to control the entrance to the Mediterranean during the Second World War.
-It was attacked on several occasions by German, Italian and Vichy French forces, though without causing much damage.
-The Spanish dictator General Francisco Franco declined to join a Nazi plan to occupy Gibraltar but revived Spain's claim to the territory after the war.
+It was attacked on several occasions by German, Italian and Vichy French forces; however, those attacks caused little damage.
+Spanish dictator General Francisco Franco declined to join a Nazi plan to occupy Gibraltar, but revived Spain's claim to the territory after the war.
 As the territorial dispute intensified, Spain closed its border with Gibraltar between 1969 and 1985 and communications links were severed.
-Spain's position was supported by Latin American countries but was rejected by Britain and the Gibraltarians themselves, who vigorously asserted their right to self-determination.
-Discussions of Gibraltar's status have continued between Britain and Spain but have not reached any conclusion.
+Spain's position was supported by Latin American countries, but was rejected by Britain and the Gibraltarians themselves, who vigorously asserted their right to self-determination.

 Since 1985, Gibraltar has undergone major changes as a result of reductions in Britain's overseas defence commitments.
 Most British forces have left the territory, which is no longer seen as a place of major military importance.
 Its economy is now based on tourism, financial services, shipping and Internet gambling.
 Gibraltar is largely self-governed, with its own parliament and government, though the UK maintains responsibility for defence and foreign policy.
 Its economic success had made it one of the wealthiest areas of the European Union.